Gravity7 Conversational AI

 Knowledge Custodians

-Knowledge Custodians: What impact AI will have on knowledge work, and on the role and status of the expert?
+What impact will AI have on knowledge work, and on the role and status of the expert?
 I examine what makes expertise and how AI will reshape how it is produced and what qualifies it.

 More posts written with Claude: Posts written from inside my Obsidian vault of AI white papers